Consistent circuits for indefinite causal order: Examples of constructing processes with indefinite causal order

 Finally, the `global Future' node $F$ just serves to channel out the remaining information.
 Since it receives all the distinct indices in the graph, its route is just given by the global index constraint.
 In other words, its practical input set of values is just the set of values permitted by the index-matching and the floating equations.

-For the arrows $X \to A$, $Y \to B$, and $Z \to C$, the $0$ value corresponds to a one-dimensional `dummy' sector.
+For the arrows $X \to A$, $X \to B$, and $X \to C$, the $0$ value of their index corresponds to a one-dimensional `dummy' sector.
 The interpretation of this is once again natural: the messages are sent to an agent only if this agent won.
+For the arrows $A \to X$, $B \to X$, and $C \to X$, the sectors for which $l=1$ (resp.\ $m=1$, $n=1$) are trivial as well; this serves to prevent the winner from sending messages to the other agents through the counting station.

-We can now check that the routed graph of Figure \ref{fig: Lugano routed graph}) satisfies our two principles.
+We can now check that the routed graph of Figure \ref{fig: Lugano routed graph} satisfies our two principles.
 We start with univocality.
 The choice relation for this graph can be checked to be a function from the six binary bifurcation choices to the statuses of the branches.
 This function can be meaningfully presented in the following algorithmic way: \begin{itemize} \item Look at the votes of the losing branches ($A^0$, $B^0$ and $C^0$).
-If a majority is found in these votes (say, in favour of Alice), set the `result' indices accordingly (in this case, $l=1$, $m=n=0$) and use the bifurcation choices of the losing branches ($B^0$ and $C^0$) to set the value of the votes of `losers' ($j_1, j_2, k_1, k_2$); use the bifurcation choice of the winning branch ($A^1$) to define the value of the winner's vote ($i_1$ and $i_2$); \item If no majority is found, define $l=m=n=0$ and use the bifurcation choices of the losing branches to set all votes. \item Now that the values of all indices in the graph have been fixed, derive which branches happened and which didn't. \end{itemize}
+If a majority is found in these votes (say, in favour of Alice), then set the `result' indices accordingly (in this case, $l=1$, $m=n=0$) and use the bifurcation choices of the losing branches ($B^0$ and $C^0$) to set the value of the votes of `losers' ($j, k$); set the value of the winner's vote to $0$ ($i=0$); \item If no majority is found, define $l=m=n=0$ and use the bifurcation choices of the losing branches to set all votes. \item Now that the values of all indices in the graph have been fixed, derive which branches happened and which didn't. \end{itemize}

 Univocality is thus satisfied.
 Its time-reversed version can be checked to be satisfied as well: all bifurcation choices in the reverse graph are located in $F$, and they have the effect of fixing all indices to consistent joint values.